chef-boneyard/cookbook-quality-metrics-rfc/quality-metrics/qm-014-version_tags.md

 ---
-SMQM: UNASSIGNED
+SMQM: 014
 Author: Robb Kidd <robb@thekidds.org>
-Status: Draft
+Status: Accepted
 License: Apache 2.0
 ---

-# Cookbook Source has a Tag Matching Cookbook Version
+# Cookbook source has a tag matching cookbook version

 The source repository for a cookbook version has a tag matching the version of the cookbook declared in metadata.